Obesity is a growing health concern across the globe, but many people are unaware of how it directly impacts their respiratory system.

 Obesity Hypoventilation Syndrome (OHS)

-Obesity Hypoventilation Syndrome (OHS) is a condition in which severely obese individuals fail to breathe deeply or adequately, leading to a buildup of carbon dioxide in the blood.
+Obesity Hypoventilation Syndrome (OHS) is a serious condition in which severely obese individuals fail to breathe deeply or adequately, resulting in reduced oxygen levels and a dangerous buildup of carbon dioxide in the blood (hypercapnia).

 Sleep Apnea and Airway Obstruction